lidavidm/arrow/docs/source/cpp/compute.rst

 * \(3) Each row of the output will be the corresponding value of the first input which is non-null for that row, otherwise null.

-* \(4) First input must be an array, second input a scalar of the same type.
-  Output is an array of the same type as the inputs, and with the same values as the first input, except for nulls replaced with the second input value.

-* \(5) First input must be a Boolean scalar or array.
+* \(4) First input must be a Boolean scalar or array.
 Second and third inputs could be scalars or arrays and must be of the same type.
 Output is an array (or scalar if all inputs are scalar) of the same type as the second/ third input.
 If the nulls present on the first input, they will be promoted to the